Python for Formula Authors

 Setuptools vs. Distutils vs. pip

-Distutils is a module in the Python standard library that provides developers a basic package management API.
-Setuptools is a module distributed outside the standard library that extends Distutils.
+Distutils was a module in the Python standard library that provided developers a basic package management API until its removal in Python 3.12.
+Setuptools is a module distributed outside the standard library that extends and replaces Distutils.
 It is a convention that Python packages provide a setup.py that calls the setup() function from either Distutils or Setuptools.

-Setuptools provides the easy_install command, which is an end-user package management tool that fetches and installs packages from PyPI, the Python Package Index. pip is another, newer end-user package management tool, which is also provided outside the standard library.
+Setuptools used to provide the easy_install command, which was an end-user package management tool that fetched and installed packages from PyPI, the Python Package Index.
+The easy_install console script was removed in Setuptools v52.0.0 and direct usage has been deprecated since v58.3.0. pip is another, newer end-user package management tool, which is also provided outside the standard library.
 While pip supplants easy_install, it does not replace the other functionality of the Setuptools module.

 Distutils and pip use a “flat” installation hierarchy that installs modules as individual files under site-packages while easy_install installs zipped eggs to site-packages instead.